 HIPAA compliance regulations refer to the set of standards and guidelines designed to safeguard and protect sensitive patient health information and ensure its confidentiality, integrity, and availability across the healthcare industry in the United States.
 It governs the privacy and security of patient health information ensuring the protection of sensitive data and upholding patient trust.
-Enacted in 1996, HIPAA was introduced to address the growing concerns surrounding the privacy and security of electronic health information.
+HIPAA was introduced to address the growing concerns surrounding the privacy and security of electronic health information.
 The main goals are to improve the portability of health insurance coverage for individuals, enhance the efficiency and effectiveness of the healthcare system, and establish safeguards to protect the privacy and security of patient information.

 The HIPAA Regulations

 The HIPAA Privacy Rule establishes national standards to protect individuals’ medical records and other personal health information, known as protected health information (PHI).
 PHI includes any information that identifies a patient, such as names, addresses, birth dates, social security numbers, and medical data.
 Healthcare providers, health plans, and healthcare clearinghouses, collectively known as covered entities, must adhere to the HIPAA Privacy Rule’s requirements.
 Under the HIPAA Privacy Rule, covered entities must obtain written consent from patients before disclosing their PHI for purposes other than treatment, payment, and healthcare operations.
 Patients have the right to access their medical records, request corrections, and receive an accounting of disclosures made by the covered entity.
 Covered entities must also appoint a privacy officer to oversee and ensure compliance with the HIPAA Privacy Rule.